 Featuring interactive websites for learning Italian and language training

-Lingo Pie Lingopie is a totally unique and bingeable language-learning app, which uses authentic foreign language television shows to help you learn.
-Lingopie has a streaming-style interface, with plenty of advanced features which makes it a definite winner for learning a language.
+Lingo Pie Lingopie is a unique and binge-able language-learning app, which uses authentic foreign language television shows to help you learn.
+Lingopie has a streaming-style interface with plenty of advanced features, making it a definite winner for learning a language.

-Daily Italian Words The aim of Daily Words is to share Italian words every week to help increase vocabulary.
+Daily Italian Words Daily Italian Words aim to share Italian words weekly to help increase vocabulary.
 Each word is accompanied by an explanation, a handful of sample phrases using the word in context, and related words that might come in handy.

 Parola del Giorno.
 Learn a new Italian word Monday through Friday, published most weekdays.

-LyricsTraining The LyricsTraining program is available for Smart Phone or computer.
+LyricsTraining The LyricsTraining program is available for Smart Phone or computers.
 The learning game draws upon thousands of popular songs found on Youtube.
 Music stimulates learning and memorization naturally.

 DuoLingo.
 A free site that gasifies your way up a “tree of learning,” gaining points and mastering up to 25 skill levels.
 And in all honesty, I was once Addicted to Duolingo.

 Anki.
 A spaced repetition flashcard program.
-You can create your own mnemonic cards
+You can create your mnemonic cards

 lang-8.com.
 Language exchange social networking website geared towards learners.